Secretary of the Smithsonian Institution

 Building on the Smithsonian’s core strengths, the strategic plan has renewed its commitment to education, understanding the causes and effects of global change and expanding access to the Smithsonian’s vast expertise and collections.
 In the process, the Smithsonian is becoming a leader in the use of new digital communications and imaging technology.

 The Smithsonian reaches Americans in all 50 states through such programs as the Smithsonian Institution Traveling Exhibition Service, Smithsonian Channel, Smithsonian magazine and hundreds of programs available through the Internet.
+Programs include more than 2,000 educational offerings geared to state standards in all 50 states.
 Clough supported the Smithsonian’s first-ever branding and ad campaign with a website, seriouslyamazing.com, reaching target audiences (ages 18-34) primarily through social media and allowing them opportunities to interact with Smithsonian experts.

 The Secretary has been the subject of a number of profiles and articles in national media and a guest on several TV programs.
 In 2011, Clough was featured in an answer in the category “People Who Matter” on the television quiz show, Jeopardy.
-And last year, he was featured in the “Not My Job” segment of National Public Radio’s news quiz program Wait Wait…Don’t Tell Me!
+In 2012, he was featured in the “Not My Job” segment of National Public Radio’s news quiz program Wait Wait…Don’t Tell Me!

 Clough was a member of the faculty at Duke University, Stanford University and Virginia Tech.
 He served as head of the department of civil engineering and dean of the College of Engineering at Virginia Tech and as provost at the University of Washington.